the office of Dr. Bruce E. Howell, your Longmont area

 be seen by Dr. Howell, for treatment, a check-up or for a dental emergency,

-provide patients with complete dental care including family dental care,
+complete dental care including family dental care, cosmetic treatment,

-cosmetic treatment, emergencies, teeth whitening and bleaching, bridges, tooth
+emergencies, teeth whitening and bleaching, bridges, tooth colored fillings and

 speaks Spanish fluently,